Skip to content

 Another example is:

-After you set a path component or parameter String Match, you will be asked for an optional 'default' value.
-You won't want to set one most of the time, but for Gallery URLs, it can be hugely useful--see how the normalisation process automatically fills in the missing path component with the default!
-There are plenty of examples in the default Gallery URLs of this, so check them out.
-Most sites use page indices starting at '1', but Gelbooru-style imageboards use 'pid=0' file index (and often move forward 42, so the next pages will be 'pid=42', 'pid=84', and so on, although others use deltas of 20 or 40).
+When you set the String match for a path component or parameter value, you can set a 'default' value.
+You won't want to set this most of the time, but for Gallery URLs, it can be hugely useful--see how the normalisation process automatically fills in the missing path component with the default!